gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 To run DAQ, only DABC installation is required.

-Example configuration file is in https://subversion.gsi.de/dabc/trunk/plugins/hadaq/app/EventBuilder.xml Copy it in any suitable place and modify for your needs.
+Example configuration file can be found in [`$DABCSYS/plugins/hadaq/app/EventBuilder.xml`](https://subversion.gsi.de/dabc/trunk/plugins/hadaq/app/EventBuilder.xml).
+Copy it in any suitable place and modify for your needs.

 Main configuration parameters: